713-944-8381

 Oxidation: Is a chemical reaction of the lubricant or the additives react with oxygen.
 This reaction results in acidic byproducts and insoluble molecules that eventually agglomerate into varnish deposits.

 Figure 1.
-Oxidation of Oil Molecule
+Oxidation of Oil an Molecule

 Figure 2.
 Adiabatic Compression